JonLev03-hub/react-portfolio/README.md

 ### Mini Sites subdomain
 I want to add new mini-feature sites that can be used for small quality of life changes.

+### Better Animations
+I will add better animations to the popup model for nav bar.